fanduel/hiera-cloudformation/README.md

       :region: 'us-west-1'
       :parse_metadata: true

+For use in multiple AWS regions, the region can be set by an interpolated variable.

+    :cloudformation:
+      :region: %{::examplefact_region}

 To use this backend you also need to add entries to your "hierarchy" in your hiera.yaml file.
 If you put an entry of this form in your hierarchy: